I am a writer of fiction, philosophy and enthusiast for politics and art. I currently reside in Seattle, Washington

 A Maze of Death (1970)

 If you imagine a sci-fi version of Agatha Christie's "Ten Little Indians" you will get an idea of what this book is like.
 A rag-tag group of people end up on a deserted planet and start getting killed off one at a time.
 This book is tightly constructed for a Dick novel, sticking mostly to the plot, but there is a lot of hilarious satire and religious ideas thrown around to keep things interesting.

 The ending of this Dick work is polarizing, but I think it works just fine.
 Other people accuse it of being lazy writing.
 The story concerns a celebrity who wakes up in a world where he isn't rich and famous and is a nightmarish dystopia to boot.
 One of Dick's more interesting journeys to alternate realities, this one keeping the focus on character and philosophical musings rather than conventional plotting.

 Confessions of a Crap Artist (1975)

 This is the only one of Dick's "literary novels" to be published in his lifetime.
-It was written much earlier than its publication date, and in my opinion is the only straight Dick novel that is a "must read."
+It was written much earlier than its publication date, and in my opinion, is the only straight Dick novel that is a "must-read."
 The title character is a paranoid conspiracy theorist war veteran, but Dick's genius is in contrasting the worldview of this seemingly mentally ill character with that of the seemingly sane people around him.
-Dick's ideas about personal realities is made accessible without relying on a sci-fi premise.
+Dick's ideas about personal realities are made accessible without relying on a sci-fi premise.